 “How often should we have massage?”
 Our response is “As often as you’d like to feel this good!”
 Enjoy!
 You deserve it.

-** Disclaimer: Although we take great care, please be aware all recipients of Seated Massage are ultimately responsible for any issues that may arise from withholding health information from their attending practitioner or providing incorrect health information to us or their practitioner.
+** Disclaimer: Although we take great care and are Covid safe, please be aware all recipients of Seated Massage are ultimately responsible for any issues that may arise from withholding health information from their attending practitioner or providing incorrect health information to us or their practitioner.
 Individual recipients must e-sign the Personal Health Disclosure provided prior to each massage taking place.

 We allow but do not endorse practitioner recommendations to individuals.
 Any information provided by practitioners representing Seated Massage is the responsibility of the practitioner involved and the individuals receiving the information, not the responsibility of Seated Massage.